Welfare and support

 The College provides pastoral and welfare support to all its members.
 If you need to talk about an issue of finance, health, academic worries, relationships and welfare, or would just like some information, advice or support then please contact one of the student support team at Howlands Farm.

-Any college member can see the Vice-Principal & Senior Tutor Theresa McKinven if they have something they wish to discuss, especailly academic issues.
-Hannah King is the Assistant Senior Tutor and is also available to discuss any issues you may have, especially health and disability support.
-If you become a member of Ustinov College you can simply email Theresa or Hannah to arrange a time.
+Any college member can see a member of the College Student Support team if they have something they wish to discuss, especailly academic issues.
+The College Student Support team is headed by the Vice Principal, Sarah Prescott.
+Hannah King and Rebecca Bouveng are Ustinov's Assistant Senior Tutors and are available to discuss any issues you may have, especially health and disability support.
+If you become a member of Ustinov College you can simply email Hannah or Rebecca to arrange a time.

 The Student Support Officer, Brenda Ryder is available to see members during office hours regarding any issue, but especially finance problems.
 If you become a member of Ustinov College you can email or phone Brenda, or come into the office to make an appointment.